Bass and bass guitars are probably one of the most essential parts of any band, and rarely receive recognition.

 This Ibanez boasts that unique body style, with the body made of mahogany.
 Even thought it’s a matter of taste, it is one of the most comfortable body styles out there.
 The neck is a bolt-on maple design with a standard rosewood fretboard.
 It’s fast, smooth and somewhat soft to play.
 Electronics are active, and come in form of one single coil and one split coil pickup.

 Phat II EQ with active boost really adds a new layer of tone to this configuration, which makes the GSR200B a lot more versatile.
-There are four adjustment knob, three of which control the volume of each pickup and master volume, while the fourth one is used to adjust the Phat II EQ.
+There are four adjustment knobs, three of which control the volume of each pickup and master volume, while the fourth one is used to adjust the Phat II EQ.

 Out of the box, this guitar sounds amazing.
 It has a rich and warm tone, which is also punchy when you need it to be.
 The Phat II bass boost can really add some serious girth to the sound.